Sideboard

 • Vorpal Sword

-An interesting case, but mostly a finisher equipment.
+An interesting case, because I feel like I mostly use it as a combat equipment, but obviously, it's still a finisher equipment.
 It can be a nice addition to a stack of combat equipment through its +2 power (especially when contrasted against its incredibly cheap casting cost) and its ability to combo Deathtouch with Trample.
-Obviously, it could also knock out an extra player on its own, but unlike other finishers, its heavy demand for Black mana limits its usage.
+Of course, it could also knock out an extra player on its own, but unlike other finishers, its heavy demand for Black mana limits how quickly you can both cast it and use it.
 Even if I cast it later in the game, it usually needs to sit around for a turn or two before I have a board state to use it, which gives scared players a chance to remove it.
-Still, Vorpal Sword provides a surefire answer to lifegain decks and can enable a naturally evasive knight (someone other than your main bearer) to squeeze in a 2nd Knockout in a single turn.
+On other hand, this telegraphed gameplay loop is probably better for the deck's design goals than an instant kill.
+Regardless, Vorpal Sword provides a surefire answer to lifegain decks and can enable a naturally evasive knight (someone other than your main bearer) to squeeze in a 2nd Knockout in a single turn.

 • Conqueror's Flail

-Another unique case, given its use in combat, but this one primarily provides utility.
+Another unique case, given its use in combat, but this one's most powerful usage comes from its utility.
 With Gwyn present, it provides significant +3 boosts to its bearer, but the flail’s purpose is to block opponents’ interaction during vital turns.
-Not only does it protect Gwyn from instant speed removal while she equips the team, but it also blocks fogs and last minute removal when making crucial attacks.
+Equipping it early can protect Gwyn from instant speed removal while she equips the team, but further, it's the only effect in the deck that baits out fogs and last minute removal before you ever commit to a crucial attack.
 No other equipment in the deck can block my opponent's interaction for my whole team.

 • Mask of Memory